x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 Import-module .\HybridManagement.psm1
 ```

-Then to execute the above cmdlets with MFA enabled admin credentials you need provide userPrincipalName parameter.
-If you are using non MFA enabled admin account you can also use Credential parameter in lieu of userPrincipalName parameter which will lead to usage of basic authentication.
+To execute the these cmdlets with multifactor authentication-enabled admin credentials you need to provide a _userPrincipalName_ parameter.
+If your account is not a multifactor authentication-enabled admin account, you can also use the _Credential_ parameter in lieu of the _userPrincipalName_ parameter, which will result in the usage of basic authentication.

-Following table shows how the usage differs in these two modes:
+The following table shows how the usage differs in these two modes:

 ||Admin with a multifactor authentication-enabled account|Admin with basic authentication|
 |---|---|---|